 Episode 54 – The Crusades – Part 1

 In the first episode of Communio Sanctorum, we took a look at the various ways history has been studied over time.
 In the Ancient world, history was more often than not, propaganda.
 The old adage that “History is written by the winners” was certainly true for the ancients.
-With the implementation of the Scientific Method in the Modern Era when, the researching & recording of history became more unbiased and accurate.
+With the implementation of the Scientific Method in the Modern Era, the researching and recording of history became more unbiased and accurate.
 It was far from a pure report, but it could no longer be considered blatant propaganda.
-But the Post-Modern Era saw a return to bias; this time an almost knee-jerk suspicion of ALL previous attempts to record history.
-Even the attempts of the Modern Era to document history are suspect and assumed guilty of recording little more than the bias of the authors, though their works were footnoted & peer-reviewed.
-Many Post-modern critics adopt a presupposition all recorded history is fabrication, especially if there’s anything heroic or virtuous in it.
-If it’s a dark tale of hopelessness & tragedy, well, then, maybe it can be accepted.
+The Post-Modern Era has seen a return to bias; this time an almost knee-jerk suspicion of ALL previous attempts at recording history.
+Even attempts of Modernity to document history are suspect and assumed guilty of recording little more than the bias of the authors, though their works were footnoted and peer-reviewed.
+Post-modern critics adopt a presupposition all recorded history is fabrication, especially if there’s anything heroic or virtuous.
+If it’s a dark tale of hopelessness and tragedy, well, then, maybe it can be accepted.
 It’s almost as though Post-moderns want to make up for the ancient historians’ penchant for propaganda.
-Post-Moderns cast history as “neg-paganda” if I can coin a new word.
+Post-Moderns cast history as “neg-paganda” if I can coin a word.

-Let’s attempt a shedding of our bias, even though we have to admit we can’t fully do that, as we take a look at the Crusades.
-Instead of layering onto the Christians of Europe in the 11th & 12th Cs the sensibilities of people who live a thousand years later, let’s attempt to understand the reasoning behind the idea of taking up a pitchfork or sword & making a life-altering trip over hundreds of miles, through strange lands, to risk one’s life for è What?
-Oh yeah, to rid the Holy Land of a pagan infidel!
+Let’s attempt a shedding of our bias, even though we can’t fully do that, as we look at the Crusades.
+Instead of layering onto the Christians of Europe in the 11th and 12th Cs the sensibilities of people who live a thousand years later, let’s attempt to understand the reasoning behind the idea of taking up a pitchfork or sword and making a life-altering trip over hundreds of miles, through strange lands, to risk one’s life for è What?
+Oh yeah, to rid the Holy Land of pagan infidels.

 Wait; Mr. Crusader-person; have you ever been to the Holy Land?
 Do you own land there that’s been stolen?
 Do you have relatives or friends there you need to protect?
 Have you ever met one of these infidels?
 Do you know what they believe or why they invaded?